 The District Attorney’s Office will provide you with the necessary forms and is happy to advise you on check acceptance practices that will maximize our ability to collect on your checks.
 We are also available to speak to groups or clubs to explain the Bogus Check Program.

 Checks are collected at NO COST to the merchant.
-In fact, the law allows the Bogus Check Division to collect the amount of the check plus a $25 fee for the merchant and any bank fee charged to merchant when the check did not clear the writer’s account.
+In fact, the law allows the Bogus Check Division to collect the amount of the check plus a $25 fee for the merchant and any bank fee charged to the merchant when the check did not clear the writer’s account.

-Hot check writers are required to pay fees which fund all costs associated with the program.
+Hot check writers are required to pay fees that fund all costs associated with the program.
 This allows the Bogus Check Program to operate at no cost to the merchant and with no expenditure of taxpayer dollars.